-SPHE looks at personal development, health and wellness and encourages independence.
-Helping your child to have some of these skills before they start school gives them great confidence and makes it easier for them to make the transition into Junior Infants
+SPHE covers personal development, health and wellness.
+It encourages independence.
+Helping your child to develop some of these skills before they start school gives them great confidence and makes it easier for them to make the move into Junior Infants

-- Encourage them to dress independently - If they can't manage laces try shoes with Velcro - Make sure brushing teeth is a regular morning and bedtime habit for them - Give them praise when they make an effort to tidy up or put things away - Talk about emotions and feelings, name them eg happy, sad, excited, worried etc - Talk about healthy food habits and how they help you to be strong and healthy - Encourage your child to make an effort and finish things, even when they find something difficult
+- Encourage them to dress independently - If they can't manage laces try shoes with Velcro - Make sure brushing teeth is a regular morning and bedtime habit for them - Give them praise when they make an effort to tidy up or put things away - Talk about emotions and feelings, name them eg happy, sad, excited, worried etc - Talk about healthy food habits like fruit and vegetables and how they help you to be strong and healthy - Encourage your child to make an effort and finish things, especially when they find something difficult